michaelschwob/PrimePalindromes/README.md

 # PrimePalindromes

-This repository will contain several functions that find, use, or manipulate prime palindromes in base 2 (and maybe other bases...) given different parameters.
+This repository contains several functions that find, use, or manipulate prime palindromes in various bases.

 ## Description of Each File